Twinklebear/Twinklebear.github.io/_posts/2013-08-18-lesson-3-sdl-extension-libraries.md

 Initialize SDL_image (Optional)
 -
-When loading an image for the first time SDL_image will automatically initliaze the necessary image loading subsystem, however this will cause some delay in loading the image since SDL_image will have to perform its initialization setup first.
+When loading an image for the first time SDL_image will automatically initialize the necessary image loading subsystem, however this will cause some delay in loading the image since SDL_image will have to perform its initialization setup first.
 If you'd like to initialize SDL_image earlier to avoid the delay when loading an image type for the first time you can do so with